how to build a job board using GravityView

 Configuring the Multiple Entries Layout

-Let’s start by customizing the Multiple Entries layout – this is the page where all of our job listings will be displayed.
+Let’s start by customizing the Multiple Entries layout – this is our main job board page, where all of our job listings will be displayed.
 At the top, there are spaces to add widgets.
 Widgets are tools that help users navigate through your View.

 Here’s what the Multiple Entries layout looks like on the backend: